 In complex b2b sales campaigns, quality is just as important as quantity.
 By focusing on creating a solid prospect list, you are able to offer the right business solution to meet the needs of the prospect.
 When this is done correctly, the result is a healthy and relevant prospect list.
 At this point, a seasoned teleprospector will discover and attempt multiple appropriate contacts to people at the company who may be involved in the decision-making process and their organization’s needs.
 Make sure to research and understand if the cold call should be made to a C-level executive, or someone at the VP or Director level, or perhaps someone in a very specific department (i.e. Head of Human Resources).
 Don’t waste time calling people who aren’t responsible or “fall outside” of the scope of what your business solution offers.
 Keep in mind that if your list may consist of 10 names and titles at an organization and 5 of them are not decision makers, it makes no sense to call them.
 Focus on the people who can have the conversation with you and understand the solution you can offer.

 How effective are phone calls to your prospects in your lead generation efforts?

-Using the phone to make contact still works, and it works well.
+Using the phone to make contact still works, and is key to successful B2B sales campaigns.
 A phone call from an experienced business development executive (BDE) who is able to engage in meaningful and relevant conversation is still one of the most effective ways to generate actionable sales leads.
 Picking up the phone and speaking with key decision makers will help you quickly determine interest within a large number of prospective companies, saving you precious time in the long run.
 This is a key step in the process; knowing that the account being contacted has potential as a good fit for the solution being sold.
 Picking up the phone to call a prospect doesn’t have to be completely cold.
 Before picking up the phone, an experienced BDE will be informed about whom they are calling, making sure that the business is relevant to their needs.

 Should you leave a voicemail message?